This creative Banana Split Lasagna recipe combines all the flavors of a banana split without the worry of melted ice cream, and no baking is required!

 FAQs & Pro-Tips for Making Banana Split Lasagna

 Don’t Have Non-Stick Baking Spray?

-Not to worry cousin!
+Not to worry, cousin!
 If you don’t have baking spray, you can grease your pan with a thin layer of butter, coconut oil, or olive oil.
 Just add it to a paper towel and spread it on.
-These “grease” options don’t typically work for baked desserts, but this is a no-bake dessert so it’s ok.
-Butter and coconut oil are preferred as olive oil has a richer flavor profile.
+These “grease” options don’t typically work for baked desserts, but this is a no-bake dessert, so it’s okay.
+Butter and coconut oil are preferred, as olive oil has a richer flavor profile.
 All 3 preferred over Crisco for this recipe.